-- 77. Newmarket Town Council reserve the right to test all headstones for safety every five years or at any time if it is suspected that the stone maybe unsafe. - 78.
+- 83. West Suffolk Council reserve the right to test all headstones for safety every five years or at any time if it is suspected that the stone maybe unsafe. - 84.
 Memorial headstones that fail the safety test will be required to be repaired as soon as possible by the deed holder.
-If the repair is not undertaken within six months from notification, the council will fund the repair to the stone; this cost must then be repaid to the council before the exclusive right of burial is further exercised.
+If the repair is not undertaken within six months from notification the council will fund the repair to the stone, this cost must then be repaid to the council before the ERB is further exercised.